TryGhost/docs/content/concepts/contributing.md

 ---
 title: "Contributing to Ghost"
+meta_title: "Core Concepts - Contributing"
+meta_description: "Find out how to contribute to the completely open source Ghost software!"
+keywords:
+    - concepts
+    - ghost
+    - publishing
+    - contributing
 sidebar: "concepts"
 ---

-Ghost is completely open source software built almost entirely by volunteer contributors who use it every day
+Ghost is completely open source software built almost entirely by volunteer contributors who use it every day.

 The best part about structuring a software project this was is that not only does everyone get to own the source code without restriction, but as people all over the world help to improve it: Everyone benefits.

-## Development Guide
+## Development guide

 If you're a developer looking to help, but you're not sure where to begin: Check out the [good first issue](https://github.com/TryGhost/Ghost/labels/good%20first%20issue) label on Github, which contains small piece of work that have been specifically flagged as being friendly to new contributors.